 Printing entire programs

-Given that programs are not written in a single place, but rather obtained by accumulating code, Elpi is able to print a (full) program to an html file as follows.
+Given that programs are not written in a single place, but rather obtained by accumulating code, Elpi is able to print a (full) program to an text file as follows.
 The obtained file provides a facility to filter rules by their predicate.
+Note that the first component of the path is a Coq Load Path (i.e. coqc options -R and -Q), the text file will be placed in the directory bound to it.

 Elpi Query lp:{{ 0 = 0, 1 = 1 }}.